19hours/sg-statutes/Acts/Securities and Futures Act.md

 275\.—(1) Subdivisions (2) and (3) of this Division (other than section 257) shall not apply to an offer of securities, whether or not they have been previously issued, where the offer is made to a relevant person, if —

-(a) the offer is not accompanied by an advertisement making an offer or calling attention to the offer or intended offer; and
+(a) the offer is not accompanied by an advertisement making an offer or calling attention to the offer or intended offer;

+[2/2009 wef 29/07/2009]

 (b) no selling or promotional expenses are paid or incurred in connection with the offer other than those incurred for administrative or professional services, or by way of commission or fee for services rendered by —